uberto/kondor-json/README.md

 - Generating random values from the converters

-- Add some converters that use Jackson for simplify the migration/adopting
+- Add a converter that use Jackson for simplify the migration/adopting

-- Add integration with Http4k for Lens

 - Add integration with Snodge for fuzzy testing